Jen Ryland Reviews

 These Shallow Graves by Jennifer Donnelly (2015)

-Jo Montfort is beautiful and rich, and soon she’ll graduate from finishing school and be married off to a wealthy bachelor.
+Jo Montfort is beautiful and rich, and soon she’ll graduate from finishing school and marry a wealthy bachelor.
 But Jo secretly dreams of becoming a newspaper reporter like the trailblazing Nellie Bly.
 Then tragedy strikes: Jo’s father is found dead.

 The more Jo uncovers about her father’s death, the more her suspicions grow.